pryrt/nppStuff/CommunityForum/FAQ/CompileOrConvert.md

 **Example**

-To give an example similar to the NppExec example,
+The default `pork2sausage.ini` gives a couple of examples of using just the command-line for the input text and the STDOUT of the command as the output text.

+But to give an example which requires the selected-text be sent to a temporary file (`progInput`) and the output of the command to another file (`progOutput`), here is a version of the same action as used by the NppExec example from earlier:
 ```
 [gpg-decrypt selection to self]
 progPath=c:\usr\local\apps\gnupg\bin\gpg.exe